sebadp/sebadp/README.md

 🌱 I am very interested in Docker and Jenkins.
 I am looking for a development team to get the necessary feedback and experiment with these technologies.

-📫 How to reach me: www.linkedin.com/in/sebastiandavila
+📫 Reach me at: www.linkedin.com/in/sebastiandavila

 :penguin:  I use the following technologies: GNU/Linux, HTML5, CSS3, JavaScript, Python, Django, SQL, Postgres, Django REST.